 THE LEDGER: YOUR MASTER SOURCING LIST

-For deep-dive journals and photographic studies of UK-made icons, visit The Edit.
-Here in The Ledger you’ll find our ever-expanding directory of UK makers with details on their origins, products and more.
+For deep-dive journals of UK-makers, visit Maker Profiles.
+Here in The Master Ledger you’ll find our ever-expanding directory of UK makers with details on their origins, products and more.

 These are short-form entries - distilled intelligence on heritage, provenance and why these brands deserve a place in your collection.
-As our field research continues, we’ll produce full photographic reviews in The Edit.

 WILLIAM LOCKIE OF HAWICK – Hawick, Scotland